DataCorrupted/peter-site/content/post/homeward.md

 He backed off(can't argue democracy with white I suppose), but my interest didn't.
 So I kept asking why he thought we have a "great" government.
-And he kept talking.
-He talked about our super projects like high-speed rail way, the Belt and Road, our investment in Aferica.
+Then he continued to talk about our super projects like high-speed railway, the Belt and Road, our investment in Aferica.

 "
  These are just projects we did to show off.